RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models: Introduction

-Recent works demonstrate the use of LLMs in cloud RCA tasks.
-Specifically, ~\cite{ahmed2023recommending} fine-tunes a GPT model to generate text from incident summary to root causes and mitigations without collecting data in the production environment.
-Oasis~\cite{jin2023assess} proposes to fine-tune a GPT model using domain-specific data to predict outage summaries for root cause understanding and post hoc maintenance.
-However, these works rely heavily on the computationally expensive fine-tuning of an LLM to adapt to cloud system tasks and do not fully utilize the generalization and reasoning abilities of LLMs.
-One possible solution is to use few-shot RAG~\cite{lewis2020retrieval} on LLMs, with representative methods such as RCACopilot~\cite{chen2023empowering} and PACE-LM~\cite{zhang2023pace}.
-RCACopilot employs an LLM as a summarizer for information acquired by human-written troubleshooting guides and as a root cause predictor prompted by recent relevant diagnoses, based on the assumption that incidents with similar root causes recur within a short period.
-PACE-LM enhances the outputs of RAG-based language models through confidence calibration to mitigate hallucinations and reduce false recommendations.
-However, these methods are all based on the GPT family and scenarios within Microsoft, not addressing the data privacy concerns associated with using LLMs with cloud system data.
-Specifically, potential security risks tied to transmitting data from cloud production environments to external APIs, such as ChatGPT~\cite{openaichatgptblog}, could pose problems for many IT enterprises.
-Furthermore, none of the aforementioned methods fully leverage the autonomous capabilities of LLMs for information collection, decision-making, and environmental interaction~\cite{yao2022react}.
+The advancements in Large Language Models~(LLMs), especially within the GPT~\cite{brown2020language,ouyang2022training,openaichatgptblog,openai2023gpt4} and LLaMA~\cite{touvron2023llama,touvron2023llama2} families, indicate an intriguing future of solving intricate reasoning tasks.
+Recent works demonstrate the use of LLMs in cloud RCA tasks. ~\cite{ahmed2023recommending,jin2023assess} fine-tune GPT models for root causes summarization.
+These works rely heavily on the computationally expensive supervised adaption to cloud system tasks and do not fully utilize the generalization and reasoning abilities of LLMs.
+One possible solution is to use few-shot RAG~\cite{lewis2020retrieval} on LLMs, with representative methods such as RCACopilot~\cite{chen2023empowering}, PACE-LM~\cite{zhang2023pace}, and Xpert\cite{jiang2023xpert}.
+However, these works are all based on the GPT family and scenarios within Microsoft, not addressing the data privacy concerns associated with using LLMs with cloud system data.
+Furthermore, none of the above methods leverage the autonomous capabilities of LLMs for information collection, decision-making, and environmental interaction~\cite{yao2022react}.